Yasmani Grandal Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks 10th in MLB.
+- The 9.3 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.

-- The Rays have the top team ERA among all league pitching staffs (2.57).
+- The Rays' 2.80 team ERA ranks first among all league pitching staffs.

-- Rays pitchers combine to allow eight home runs (0.4 per game), the first-fewest in baseball.
+- Rays pitchers combine to surrender nine home runs (0.5 per game), the first-fewest in baseball.

-- The Rays are sending Faucher (0-0) out for his second start of the season.
+- McClanahan (4-0 with a 1.57 ERA and 27 strikeouts in 23 2/3 innings pitched) gets the start for the Rays, his fifth of the season.

-- The right-hander last pitched on Saturday against the Toronto Blue Jays, when he threw 2 2/3 innings, allowing one earned run while giving up two hits.
+- The left-hander last pitched on Sunday against the Toronto Blue Jays, when he threw six innings, allowing one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.